openai/gym/README.rst

 OpenAI Gym
 **********
+**This version of Gym includes multiple new parameter tuning environments for my own research, please share if you come up with your own agents for them!**
 **OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.** This is the ``gym`` open-source library, which gives you access to a standardized set of environments.

 .. image:: https://travis-ci.org/openai/gym.svg?branch=master